martinholsen/Ankhoria-Demo-v1.0/README.md

     Life Tap - Convert a portion of your health to mana

     Void Prison - Create an area of inescapable void

+    Decay - Creates an orb mid air.
+After a short while, it explodes applying a DoT.
+If the target already has Decay, it will stack and refresh its full duration